The giant sauntered toward the city gate. “Come.”

 “Make a request.”

-“Why do you need a stone to make a request?”
+“Why do you need a stone to make a request?” he asked.

 “Just do it.
 Please.”
 The cold water was getting to me.
 “It’s beside my feet.”